paradigmxyz/reth/book/run/mainnet.md

   --disable-deposit-contract-sync
 ```

-The `--checkpoint-sync-url` argument value can be replaced with any checkpoint sync endpoint from this list: https://eth-clients.github.io/checkpoint-sync-endpoints/#mainnet.
+The `--checkpoint-sync-url` argument value can be replaced with any checkpoint sync endpoint from a [community maintained list](https://eth-clients.github.io/checkpoint-sync-endpoints/#mainnet).

 Your Reth node should start receiving "fork choice updated" messages, and begin syncing the chain.